-- Primordial Glyph – Better to be played when you know what your playing against so you can make your pick accordingly.
+- Primordial Glyph – You can keep it with Mana Wyrm or Sorcerer’s Apprentice.
 Against slower decks you should look for direct damage or removal for taunt minions.

 - Medivh's Valet serves the same purpose as against fast decks.
 You should keep this card when you want to play on curve and have no other early minions to play.

-- Mirror Entity is keepable if you have Kirin Tor Mage but don’t have Arcanologist.
-Mirror Entity is much better against slower decks that have a harder time playing around it.
+- Counterspell is keepable if you have Kirin Tor Mage but don’t have Arcanologist.
+Counterspell is much better against slower decks that have a harder time playing around it.
 Try to play it after they use their Coin if they go second.

 - Kabal Crystal Runner should always be kept against slow decks when you have a secret before it.
 Being able to play a secret on three and then a 5/5 on four is very strong and will give a lot of decks absolute fits.

 This is a deck where you want to play the fast tempo game.
 That is to say, you spend the first two or three turns cementing the board, and then you rapidly build into damage from there.
 This transition is not always going to be easy to see, but it is important to prioritize your damage when possible.
 Especially when your opponent begins to stabilize or take over the board.
 Unlike other fast decks (such as Aggro Paladin and Face Hunter) you are not going to blindly go face or just hit your opponent as hard as you can.
 Rather, you want to only play to the cards you have.
 If your hand is burn heavy, then go for it.
 If you have a good minion curve, work on protecting the board.
 The play styles of this deck are all the same at the core, but you want to shift from a burn to an aggro to a midrange list as much as you can.
 Also note that your top-end is all damage related.
 If you feel things slipping away do not be afraid to point everything at your opponent’s head in hopes of drawing more.